Environmental Consulting Services

 Between 2014 and 2015, the Environmental Consulting Services industry saw employment growth of only 1.01%.
 There are an average of 7 workers at each of the 11,769 establishments in the United States.
 Over the past 5 years this industry has recorded an accident rate of over 2 times (216% more) the average for the Management Scientific and Technical Consulting Services Industry.

-OSHA investigators arrived in Anaheim, CA on Wednesday, January 17th 2018 and began an accident investigation which had occured previously at National Econ Corporation.
-A 39 year old man working as a Environmental Science & Protection Tech was injured on the job when the employee trips and fell through skylight, suffered multiple
+The accident investigation below was opened on Wednesday, January 17th 2018 by OSHA representitives in Anaheim, CA which had occured previously at National Econ Corporation.
+A 39 year old Environmental Science & Protection Tech had been injured when the employee trips and fell through skylight, suffered multiple

 OSHA ID105586.015